 How to Register Designs in Manitoba

-Drawings, specifications and calculations relating to the design of each boiler, pressure vessel, fitting, fired-heater pressure coil, and pressure piping intended for use in Manitoba shall be submitted for registration with Inspection and Technical Services Manitobs.
+Drawings, specifications and calculations relating to the design of each boiler, pressure vessel, fitting, fired-heater pressure coil, and pressure piping intended for use in Manitoba shall be submitted for registration to the Office of the Fire Commissioner

-Once accepted and registered, Inspection and Technical Services Manitoba will issue a Canadian Registration Number for that design.
+Once accepted and registered, a Canadian Registration Number for that design will be issued.
 Any number of pieces of equipment may be made from the registered design, and each shall carry the CRN with the appropriate suffix (.4) to show registration in Manitoba.